DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Extended Related Work

 \paragraph{Test-time scaling and inference-time control in diffusion LMs.} Prism shows that hierarchical search, local branching, and self-verification can substantially improve test-time scaling for discrete diffusion LMs \citep{bai2026prism}.
 More broadly, recent dLLM work has begun to address inference-time efficiency through adaptive caching, KV reuse, and decoding-time control \citep{liu2025dllm,ma2025dkv,hu2025accelerating}.
 Our view is complementary: once a search or inference scaffold is fixed, there remains a distinct ordering question about which tokens or trajectories should be committed, revised, or expanded under a finite budget.
 DPRM-Prism targets precisely this layer, while leaving the surrounding search framework intact.

+\paragraph{Multimodal masked diffusion and visual-token ordering.} Masked discrete generation has a long visual precedent in vector-quantized image models and masked image-token generators \citep{austin2021structured,gu2022vector,esser2021taming,chang2022maskgit}.
+In these systems, the sampler is not only deciding what token value to predict; it is also deciding which still-masked visual-codebook positions should be committed first.
+MaskGIT-style confidence schedules make this design choice explicit by repeatedly committing high-confidence image tokens, and later masked visual-token systems inherit the same ordering sensitivity.
+This is the image-generation analogue of the language-side confidence-ordering problem studied in the main text, except that the candidate positions are spatial visual-codebook sites rather than response-token positions.

+Recent multimodal diffusion language models extend masked discrete generation from a single visual or textual vocabulary to joint text--image or any-to-any token spaces.
+MMaDA studies diffusion language modeling over mixed visual and textual tokens \citep{yang2025mmada}.
+Omni-Diffusion builds a unified masked discrete diffusion model over text, speech, and image tokens, so text-to-image generation exposes an explicit visual-token ordering policy \citep{li2026omnidiffusion}.
+LLaDA-V adapts diffusion language models to visual instruction following, where an image conditions the denoiser logits but the generated object in VQA is still a text-token sequence \citep{you2025llada}.
+These two host types differ in what the ordering action means: in visual generation, the controller chooses image-codebook positions; in image-conditioned VQA, it chooses answer-token positions whose logits are conditioned on visual features.

+Our multimodal extension therefore uses exactly two hosts, one from each category.
+DPRM-Omni tests whether reward-bucket ordering can improve visual-codebook text-to-image generation without changing the visual tokenizer, diffusion backbone, or official sampler budget.
+DPRM-LLaDA-V tests whether the same bucketized process-reward rule can improve image-conditioned text decoding without changing the image encoder, prompt template, language diffusion backbone, or lmms-eval task.
+MMaDA and MaskGIT-style models are cited as related context rather than evaluated tasks, and other image-diffusion hosts are intentionally outside the current nine-task scope.
+This keeps the multimodal claim narrow: the paper evaluates DPRM as an ordering-only plug-in for one image-generation host and one image-conditioned text-generation host, not as a new multimodal architecture or a broad visual-generation benchmark.

-\paragraph{Protein diffusion and multimodal protein language models.} Diffusion models have become increasingly competitive in biomolecular sequence generation and protein design \citep{avdeyev2023dirichlet,gruver2023protein,wang2024diffusion}.
-DPLM established diffusion language models as strong protein learners, and DPLM-2 extended this direction to multimodal sequence--structure modeling \citep{wang2025dplm2}. \citet{hsieh2025designspace} further show that performance in multimodal protein language models depends strongly on tokenization and structural prediction design choices.
-Our contribution in this domain is intentionally conservative: we do not redesign the multimodal architecture, tokenizer, or denoising loss, and instead isolate the effect of changing only the sequence ordering controller.
+\paragraph{Protein diffusion and protein language models.} Diffusion models have become increasingly competitive in biomolecular sequence generation and protein design \citep{avdeyev2023dirichlet,gruver2023protein,wang2024diffusion}.
+DPLM established diffusion language models as strong protein learners, and DPLM-2 extended this direction to sequence--structure modeling \citep{wang2025dplm2}. \citet{hsieh2025designspace} further show that performance in protein language models depends strongly on tokenization and structural prediction design choices.
+Our contribution in this domain is intentionally conservative: we do not redesign the sequence--structure architecture, tokenizer, structure abstraction, or denoising loss, and instead isolate the effect of changing only the sequence ordering controller in DPLM-2 Bit.